Newport News/Williamsburg International Airport: Expansion (2005–2012)

 The airport launched an expansion effort in the early 21st century.
 A new air traffic control tower was completed in July 2007, replacing the 1951 tower.
 A new three-level parking garage opened in June 2007.
 In 2009, more parking lots were completed to handle increased rental car fleets; parking capacity was estimated at 3,000 vehicles.

 As of 2011, the airport was the third fastest-growing airport in the United States and the 118th largest airport.
 The year 2010 was its best ever, with about 1.063 million passengers.
 The passenger count was down slightly in 2011, with about 1.059 million passengers.

 In January 2011 Delta Air Lines introduced two more daily flights to Atlanta on 142-seat McDonnell Douglas MD-88s for a total of four flights a day.
 Delta service with Airbus A320s began later in the year and in 2012 Delta replaced its early morning Bombardier CRJ900 regional jet departure to Atlanta with mainline McDonnell Douglas MD-80 service.

 Frontier Airlines began nonstop service from Newport News in 2010 as the airport was finishing a $23 million renovation.
 Initial service included four direct flights a week to Denver with 128-seat Airbus A318s, replaced within weeks with larger Airbus A319 jets.

 Beginning May 13, 2011, Frontier flights were operated with 162-seat Airbus A320s; as of September 12, 2011, Frontier was operating seasonal service.
-On February 4, 2012, PAC announced that Frontier would resume year-round lights operating daily effective May 22 through Labor Day that year.
+On February 4, 2012, PAC announced that Frontier would resume year-round flights operating daily effective May 22 through Labor Day that year.
 After Labor Day, Frontier planned to operate six days per week.
 However, on January 6, 2015, Frontier Airlines withdrew all services from Newport News.

 Allegiant Airlines also began jet service to the airport with flights to Orlando Sanford Airport but then ceased serving the airport by 2012.

 Concourse A opened in May 2010 as the airport's second concourse.
 Concourse A is designed with a full-service customs facility for larger jets.
 A local contractor donated $50,000 worth of labor and materials to expand the airport's USO office in 2010, doubling it in size to better serve military personnel.

 Elite Airways announced intention to begin service with flights from PHF to Myrtle Beach, SC in 2018, but scrapped the plans due to doubts and concerns about airport operations following the failure of a reincarnation of People Express Airlines (2010s) (which was based in Newport News and attempted to operate a small hub at the airport with Boeing 737-400 jets) and multiple investigations into the airport as well as a perceived lack of passenger demand.